dp-sahu88/timSort/README.md

 # timSort
-Modify algorithm of insertion sort so that   its running time is O(n log n)
+# Modify algorithm of insertion sort so that   its running time is O(n log n)........

 This algorithm is used in java and python  for sorting